-Since his career began in the eighties, Art Smith has been the chef on yachts and luxury trains, for a governor (Bob Graham, now a U.S. senator), for Martha Stewart Living, and, during the past seven years, for the most powerful woman in America: Oprah Winfrey.
+Since his career began in the eighties, Art Smith has been the chef on yachts and luxury trains, for a governor (Bob Graham, now a U.S. senator), for Martha Stewart Living, and for the most powerful woman in America: Oprah Winfrey.
 “I always enjoyed jobs that were not your cooking jobs,” Smith says.
 “My whole career has been serving as a personal chef, and the ability to create wonderful pizza and breads like these in a moment’s notice is what separates the fine chefs from the average.
 This great simple pizza becomes a wonderful part of a beautiful antipasto arrangement, or on a kitchen buffet.
-I have served this and time again to many famous people, including my beloved boss, Oprah Winfrey.
+I have served this and time again to many famous people, including my beloved boss, Oprah.
 Just remember something as wonderful as this simple pizza made with your hands says, ‘I love you!’
 Here’s to sharing the love with homemade pizza!”–Penny Pollack and Jeff Ruby

 LC Simple Pleasures Note

-When your pizza base is as good as this one, you can afford to be very selective with the toppings you choose.
-Unlike some pre-made bases, which are little more than a vehicle to ferry mountains of mozzarella and tomato sauce from plate to face, this dough bakes into a bread that’s good enough to eat on its own.
-A smattering of olive oil, a sprinkling of rosemary, and some beautifully browned onions are all it takes to make a perfect meal.
+When your pizza crust is as good as this one, you can afford to be veeeery selective with what you strew atop it.
+Unlike some crusts, which are little more than a vehicle for transporting mountains of cheap, rubbery mozzarella and sweet tomato sauce from plate to face, this dough bakes into a flat bread that’s good enough to eat on its own.
+A smattering of olive oil, a sprinkling of rosemary, and some beautifully browned onions [or fill in the blank with your pleasure] are all it takes to make a proper, and memorable, meal.

 Rosemary Red-Onion Pizza Recipe

 - 2 H

 - 1 package quick-rise yeast